Works Victoria Park-Canning Level Crossing Removal

 • early morning concrete pours and painting works until late March, as required from 5am

-• station construction works until March 2025, 7pm to 7am, Monday to Sunday and 7am to 7pm Sundays, as required
+• station fit out, car park, bus interchange and passenger connection works until late May 2025, 7pm to 7am, Monday to Sunday and 7am to 7pm Sundays, as required

-• painting of abutment walls as required, until Friday 28 February, 7pm to 7am.
+• painting of abutment walls as required, until late May, 7pm to 7am.

 Wharf Street intersection modification works